Corrugated Cardboard Disposal Ban

 When is corrugated cardboard no longer allowed in the landfill?

-As of April 1, 2018, clean and dry corrugated cardboard is not accepted in the landfill, per Lincoln Municipal Code 8.32.040*.
+Clean and dry corrugated cardboard is not accepted in the landfill, per Lincoln Municipal Code 8.32.040*.

 What type of cardboard is not allowed for disposal in the landfill?